enda2020/tfe_server/README.md

 Install and start TFE dedicated server

-Here we will:

- - Start our container and it will..
+Here we will start our container and it will take care of below:

  - Download and Install steamcmd
  - Download latest TFE server
  - Get Initial Admin Tool password